thabo104/appstore-alexa-docs/_docs/firetv/getting_started/Recommendations/fire-tv-recommendations-best-practices.md

 Recommendations are most effective when you personalize them based on user profiles.
 The best recommendations look at your users' interests, profile, and recent activity to come up with the recommendation.
 Personalizing recommendations leads to greater engagement and interest in your app.

-## Remove stale cards
+## Delete stale cards

-Keep your recommendations relevant by removing old or stale cards.
+Keep your recommendations relevant by deleting old or stale cards.
 Additionally, avoid creating new instances of cards that are already stale.

-Track what content has been shown and visited before so you can remove it later.
-For example, if the user finishes watching the recommended content, remove it from the recommendation row.
+Track what content has been shown and visited before so you can delete it later.
+For example, if the user finishes watching the recommended content, delete it from the recommendation row.

 If you continue to send stale recommendations, users might turn off your recommendations or uninstall your app.